COSC3020/pancake-sort-LukeHoese/README.md

 This makes sense as we'd expect asymptotic runtime to be the same for any algorithm no matter which way you choose to evaluate it.

+I did some research on pancake sort prior to starting my code to understand how it works which is where I got the idea of flipping the largest element to the front and then flipping it into its sorted position.
+Initial code written by me, proofread by chatgpt but no major changes made.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.